 The Hilton Honors American Express Business Card costs $95 per year.
 There are no foreign transaction fees.

-So it’s more expensive than the Marriott Bonvoy Business card for the first year.
-But if you’d take a Hilton over a Marriott hotel, you’ll probably get more out of Hilton’s co-branded business card.
+So it’s a bit less expensive than the Marriott Bonvoy Business card.
+But if you’d take a Marriott over a Hilton hotel, you’ll probably get more out of Marriott’s co-branded business card.

 Read more in our Review of the Hilton Honors American Express Business Card